Common Types of Loans: Interest Rates, Tax Benefits and Application Process

 How Your Credit Score Affects Loan Approval & Interest Rates

 A credit score above 750 signals strong financial health to lenders.
 It improves your chances of loan approval because lenders see you as low-risk.
-With a high score, you are more likely to get loans faster and at lower interest rates.
-This saves you money over the loan term and speeds up the approval process.

 Conclusion